DelphiWorlds/TOTAL/README.md

 Total has a number of functions (in TOTAHelper record in the DW.OTA.Helpers unit) to help you code your add-in.
 Here are just a few:

-### TOTAHelper.RegisterThemeForms

-Call this method to register any forms you have in your add-in so that they are themed the same as the IDE

 ### TOTAHelper.ApplyTheme

 Applies the active theme to a component and its children.
 Updates the UI properties like Color, Font.Color on controls that do not use style hooks (eg TLabel, TPanel etc)